 In partnership with Imperial College London, the Turner Kirk Trust Sprint Challenge was established to bring together conservation scientists and mathematicians from Imperial’s Centre for Environmental Policy, Department of Life Sciences, and Department of Mathematics.

-The Challenge is designed to foster high risk-high gain activities at the intersection between conservation and mathematics to address unsolved and complex global conservation challenges.
-Applicants to the fund were invited to propose creative ideas and approaches for tackling issues in this space.
-Three teams were successful, and will receive combined funding of £50,000 to run their projects for a period of six months.
+The rolling challenge is designed to foster high-risk/high-gain activities at the intersection between conservation and mathematics to address unsolved and complex global conservation challenges.
+At each round, applications to the fund are invited to propose creative ideas and approaches for tackling issues in this space.

 The Challenge is focused on facilitating highly experimental projects that would normally struggle to attract funding, generating the potential for a significant breakthrough in tackling global conservation problems.